Discover What Your Struggling Loved One WANTS You To Know

 These are the 3 pieces of advice I wish I had known years ago.
-They would have helped me understand my son, Eric, and this disease of addiction.
+They would have helped me understand my son, Eric, and this disease of addiction and the impact of mental illnesses.

-I know the pain, the worry, and the feeling of helplessness that comes from having an adult child who has an addiction.
+I know the pain, the worry, and the feeling of helplessness that comes from having a loved one who has an addiction and/or mental illness.
 (Or is in recovery from an addiction).
+In my case, the person was my son, Eric.
 Watch the video above.
 Listen to my story.
 Discover why I am so passionate about sharing this information.

 Wherever You Are In This Journey, This FREE Guide